devildances/Airflow_in_nutshell/advanced_concepts.md

             - `child_dag_id`
             - `default_args`

-At this point we have to know that **SubDAGs are not recommended at all in production or even in development stage so WE SHOULD NOT USE SUBDAGS!!**.
+At this point we have to know that **SubDAGs are not recommended at all in production or even in development stage so WE SHOULD NOT USE SUBDAGS!!**
 There are 3 main reasons why we shouldn't use SubDAGs:

 1. We can end up with deadlocks means at some point we might not be able to execute any more tasks in our Airflow instance